 The Board has established a standing audit committee, a standing nominating and corporate governance committee and a standing compensation committee.
-The Board met eight times and took action by unanimous written consent seven times during the fiscal year ended December 31, 2021.
-Each director attended more than 95% of the aggregate of all meetings of the Board held during the fiscal year ended December 31, 2021.
+The Board met five times and took action by unanimous written consent seven times during the fiscal year ended December 31, 2022.
+Each director attended all meetings of the Board held during the fiscal year ended December 31, 2022.
 The Company does not have a formal policy regarding director attendance at an annual meeting of shareholders.